-The Heidelberg University-Community Chorus, founded in 1992, is a 60 to 80 voice mixed chorus comprised of singers from both Heidelberg and the surrounding community.
+The Heidelberg University-Community Chorus is a 60 to 80 voice mixed chorus comprised of singers from both Heidelberg and the surrounding community.
 The ensemble continues to meet its goal of enriching the community through concert performance and choral music education.
 In addition to presenting regularly scheduled concerts, members of the chorus perform in the annual Messiah concert.

 The Chamber Singers are selected from the membership of the Concert Choir and specialize in both early and contemporary music.